-C8: SAT and ACT Policies Entrance exams Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-year, degree-seeking applicants?
-X X
+C8 SAT and ACT Policies Entrance exams

+Entrance exams Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for Yes No first-time, first-year, degree-seeking applicants? Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

-ADMISSION

-Require Recommend Require for Some Consider if Submitted
+Required Recommend Some Submitted Not Considered

-SAT or ACT Х
+SAT or ACT

+Х

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT

-SAT Subject Tests